spread-ai/docs-comments/docs/module-2/querying-spread.md

 !!! success "GraphQL output"

-     The output returned by the GraphQL:
+     The output returned by the GraphQL
      ---

      ```json